Advancing the Case for Early Access to Counsel in Police Precincts

 The first study of implementing access to legal counsel at arrest.

-In partnership with Fair Trials, NORC is conducting a study on the implementation of California Senate Bills 395 and 203 which require that youth be advised by an attorney before they decide whether to waive their right to silence.
-We are also convening a learning community comprised of public defenders, prosecutors, law enforcement, researchers, and policymakers to to facilitate the sharing of information, data, policies and best practices around providing legal counsel upon arrest.
+In partnership with Fair Trials, NORC conducted a study on the implementation of California Senate Bills 395 and 203 which require that youth under the age of 18 have the opportunity to consult with and be advised by an attorney before they decide whether to waive their right to silence.
+We also convened a learning community comprised of public defenders, researchers, and policymakers to facilitate the sharing of information, data, policies, and best practices around providing legal counsel upon arrest.

 Result